 Do you think you can do that?

-And by the way, it’s very powerful having people willingly raise to your level of expectations.
+It’s very powerful when people seek to raise your level of expectations.
 She will only admire you that much more after this.

-A breakup threat is a serious offense, and it’s acceptable only once.
+A breakup threat is a serious offense, and if you are not doing anything wrong it’s acceptable only once.

 Sometimes though it happens because she sees no other options with you and/or you are not meeting her basic needs.